Icecoolplayz/Minecraft-Remade-PC/README.md

 # Minecraft
-Minecraft for IOS and Android
+Minecraft Remade for PC

-Remade in Scratch, sorry I just found out that you can't see your cursor, I will fix it in the next release.
+Remade in Scratch, there are still some bugs :)